 No I’m not a game-show host rather I am the Associate Director of Edge Hill University Business School.
 My key responsibility there is the day to day operational management of the school with a special focus on Student Experience.
+I’m also a Director of the Productivity and Innovation Centre which is an ERDF funded project that works with SMEs to develop new products and services via repeatable activities that can scale.

 Over the last ten years, I have been involved in both ‘pure’ research projects and commercially funded work on a consultancy basis.
 My interest in this type of work began when I did doctoral research exploring how front-line police officers were making use of mobile technologies.